Hippopotamuses in Colombia

 Hippopotamuses are an introduced species in Colombia.
-Four hippopotamuses were first kept by the drug lord Pablo Escobar in his private zoo in the late 1970s, and upon his death in 1993, they were allowed to wander his unattended estate.
-The hippos eventually broke out of the estate and were left to roam the outside area, due to difficulty in containment.
-By 2019, their population had grown to approximately one hundred individuals, causing concerns about harming the native flora and fauna in the area, as well as posing a significant threat to the human population.
+Four hippopotamuses were first kept by the drug lord Pablo Escobar in his private zoo in the early 1980s, and upon his death in 1993, they were allowed to wander his unattended estate.
+The hippos eventually broke out of the estate and, being too difficult to contain, were left to roam the area.

+By 2026, their population has grown to around two hundred individuals, causing concerns about harming the native flora and fauna in the area, as well as posing a significant threat to people.

 History

-In the late 1970s, Colombian drug lord Pablo Escobar kept four hippopotamuses in a private menagerie at his residence in Hacienda Nápoles, 100 km east of Medellín, Colombia.
-They were deemed too difficult to seize and move after Escobar's death in 1993, and hence left on the untended estate.
+In the early 1980s, Colombian drug lord Pablo Escobar visited a wildlife breeding center in Dallas, Texas, to strike a deal to adopt four hippopotamuses.
+In 1981, four hippos, three females and one male, were imported by Escobar to his private menagerie at his residence in Hacienda Nápoles, located between the cities of Medellín and Bogotá.
+After Escobar's 1993 death, the zoo was unofficially closed, but the hippos would later escape the residence and spread out to nearby areas.

 By 2007, the animals had multiplied to 16 and had taken to roaming the area for food in the nearby Magdalena River.
 In early 2014, there were reported to be 40 hippopotamuses in Puerto Triunfo, Antioquia.

 The estimated population in December 2019 was around 90–120, with their range covering around 2250 km2 and now extending into the department of Santander; it was expected that the population would almost certainly increase to more than 150 individuals within a decade and could reach up to more than 200 hippos, while the range eventually could cover more than 13500 km2.
 Population projections estimate that there could be thousands within a few decades.
 The Colombian hippos reach sexual maturity earlier than African hippos.
-Another study in 2023 revealed the number of existing hippos to be even higher than previously estimated, with already between 181–215 individuals.
+Another study in 2023 revealed the number of existing hippos to be even higher than previously estimated, with already between 181 and 215 individuals.

+Conflict with citizens

-Hippopotamuses represent a serious threat to fishermen and other locals.
-There have been attacks on humans, but as of 2017 none had been fatal.
+Locals have reported "mock attacks" on humans, but as of 2017 none had been fatal or resulted in serious injury.

+On June 18, 2009, a hippopotamus named Pepe was killed by hunters under authorization of the government.
+Authorities of the department of Antioquia had declared the hippo as a threat and health risk to farmers and fisherman, and ordered him to be killed.
+When a photo of the dead hippo surrounded by 15 armed men became public, it caused considerable controversy among animal rights groups both within the country and abroad.
+Protesters picketed the Environment Ministry and expressed their opposition to the upcoming plan to kill two other hippos, Matilda, and her baby Hip.
+Further plans of culling ceased, until April 13th of 2026 when Irene Vélez, Colombia's environment minister, announced that the government aims to cull approximately 80 hippos due to the risks to people and primarily the ongoing threat to biodiversity they pose.